5 Ways Fintech Industry is Using AI to Woo Millennials

-Applications like these are examples of the uses of Machine Learning and AI in Fintech for millennials to feel important and motivated to remain invested in an application.
+Applications like these clearly show the importance of AI and machine learning in financial sectors to make millennials feel important and motivated to remain hooked with the application.

 4. Help with underwriting services

 The underwriting process is related to assessing risks which every financial service users come with.
-The role of AI in underwriting comes in the face of analyzing the true worth of the applicants by looking into their stringed data, especially ones related to their personal spending abilities on social media and other places.
+The role of AI in this fintech process comes in the face of analyzing the true worth of the applicants by looking into their stringed data, especially ones related to their personal spending abilities on social media and other places.

 The AI algorithms also help in assessing and predicting the underlying loan trends which can influence the financial sector in the coming time.

 With the stock market becoming one of the best investment choices for millennials, the demand for apps that would help make the navigation easier has grown.
 Something that has helped define newer applications of ML and AI in the fintech industry.